Priorities

 I will continue to fight to ensure every person is able to decide how and when to start a family, to make birth control affordable and accessible to all, and to end pregnancy discrimination in the workplace.
 I know how important it is that we are able to make our own decisions for our bodies and futures, and I won’t back down in fighting for reproductive rights.

-Asian American and Pacific Islander (AAPI) Representation
+Asian American and Pacific Islander (AAPI) representation

 Anti-AAPI rhetoric and violence have been on the rise in recent years, exacerbated by the COVID-19 crisis and xenophobic language used by some elected officials.
 As an Asian-American, these attacks are heartbreaking and infuriating.
 Now, more than ever, it is crucial that our community is not only heard but also visible and represented at the decision-making table.
 I am committed to ensuring the protection of our AAPI communities, and while I am the first Korean American woman member of the House of Delegates, I will most certainly not be the last.